cicada-lang/chimera/README.md

 The outputs are [JSON lines](https://jsonlines.org) -- one query one line, You can pipe them to [**jq**](https://stedolan.github.io/jq/) to format them:

-- Note that, we use `curl -s` to disable curl's progress bar.

 ```bash
 curl -s https://wa.cic.run --data-binary @- << END | jq